 N.B.
 Those over-60s who are in possession of a bus pass can use it on the scheduled services.

 On the first Wednesday of each month there is also a trip to Salisbury with a bus fare of £5.
 Phone Rex or Jan Gudge on 01225 706526 to book your seat.

 When the bus is not required for scheduled services it is available for private hire.
 The cost to hire (inc.VAT) is 90p per mile with a reduction to 66p for miles over 200 and with a minimum charge of £13.80.
 This includes fuel but you are usually expected to find your own driver who has to be approved and accepted on to our list of insured drivers.
 The bus has seats for sixteen passengers plus driver.

 Ask any of the many groups

-who use it, how an outing is improved by travelling together in the Shuttle.
+who use it how an outing is improved by travelling together in the Shuttle.

-It is not the Committee’s bus, it is YOUR bus.
-It is a wonderful asset to the village, so let us use it and keep it rolling.
+If you do not drive and would still like to help in some way, such as keeping the bus clean or helping out with maintenance etc. then do volunteer.
+Remember it is YOUR bus.
+It is a wonderful asset to the village so let us use it and keep it rolling.

 Alison Cobbing- private hire bookings (email or ring +447951 030491)